Daniel Pinero: Gastonia Honey Hunters

 On August 29, 2022, Pinero signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
+He became a free agent following the season.

+In March 2023, Pinero became a sales associate at Franklin Street Commercial Real Estate.

 International career

 Pinero played for the Canadian national baseball team in the 2017 World Baseball Classic and 2019 Pan American Games Qualifier.

 Personal life

 Pinero's father, Reinaldo, played baseball for the Cuban national baseball team.